laurieroy/vue2-todo-tut/README.md

 This is a simple todo project, where the use can add a todo.
 It shows up in a list.
 User can check 'completed' and the text appears crossed out.
 They also have the option to delete the todo by clicking a red x. (commit 9f040e069b744f)

-Added a JSON Placeholder fake API. ()
+Added a JSON Placeholder fake API and routing. ()

 @vue/cli 4.5.11